-A range of trace gas species are measured at Arrival Heights, including carbon dioxide, ozone, bromine, methane, nitrogen oxides, hydrogen chloride and carbon monoxide, with records commencing as early as 1982 (Zeng et al. 2012, Kolhepp et al. 2012).
-Arrival Heights represents a key site in the Network of the Detection of Atmospheric Composition (NDACC) and the Global Atmospheric Watch (GAW), with data being used to monitor changes in the stratosphere and troposphere, including long-term evolution of the ozone layer, Southern Hemisphere greenhouse gas concentrations and changes in overall atmospheric composition.
-The measurements made at Arrival Heights are vital for Southern Hemisphere and Antarctic satellite comparison (Vigouroux et al. 2007) and atmospheric chemistry model validation (Risi et al. 2012).
-Arrival Heights has also been used as one of several Antarctic reference stations for intercomparisons of surface air measurements (Levin et al. 2012).
+A range of trace gas species are measured at Arrival Heights, including carbon dioxide, ozone, bromine, methane, nitrogen oxides, hydrogen chloride and carbon monoxide, with records commencing as early as 1982 (McKenzie et al. 1984; Zeng et al. 2012; Kolhepp et al. 2012).
+Measurements made at Arrival Heights in the 1980s provided key data to support the (now verified) depletion of ozone from man-made chlorofluorocarbon (CFC) compounds (Solomon et al. 1987).

+Arrival Heights represents a key site in the Network of the Detection of Atmospheric Composition Change (NDACC), Global Climate Observing System (GCOS) Reference Upper-Air Network (GRUAN) and the WMO Global Atmosphere Watch (GAW) program, with data being used to monitor changes in the stratosphere and troposphere, including long-term evolution of the ozone layer, Southern Hemisphere greenhouse gas concentrations and changes in overall atmospheric composition (Allan et al. 2005; Lowe et al. 2005; Manning et al. 2005).
+The measurements made at Arrival Heights are vital for Southern Hemisphere and Antarctic satellite comparison (e.g. Vigouroux et al. 2007; Sha et al. 2021), atmospheric chemistry model validation (Risi et al. 2012), ozone hold monitoring (Klekociuk et al. 2021) and global-scale stratospheric circulation trend studies (Strahan et al. 2020).
+Arrival Heights has also been used as one of several Antarctic reference stations for intercomparisons of surface air measurements (Levin et al. 2012; Schaefer et al. 2016).
+UV radiation has been continuously monitored at Arrival Heights since 1989 (Booth et al. 1994).
+These measurements quantified the effect of the ozone hole on UV radiation at the surface (Bernhard et al. 2006, 2010; McKenzie et al. 2019) and elucidated the interdependent effects of surface albedo and clouds on UV levels (Nichol et al. 2003).

-Ozone levels have been recorded at Arrival Heights since 1988 and are used to monitor both long-term and seasonal variations in ozone (Oltmans et al. 2008; Nichol et al. 1991), as well as in estimations of Antarctic ozone loss (Kuttippurath et al. 2010).
-In addition to longer-term trends, sudden and substantial ozone depletion events have been recorded during spring-time at Arrival Heights, which occur over a period of hours and thought to result from the release of bromine compounds from sea salt (Riedel et al. 2006; Hay et al. 2007).
+Tropospheric and stratospheric ozone concentrations as well as total ozone columns have been recorded at Arrival Heights since 1988 and are used to monitor both long-term and seasonal variations in ozone (Oltmans et al. 2008; Nichol et al. 1991; Nichol 2018), as well as in estimations of stratospheric ozone loss (Kuttippurath et al. 2010).
+In addition to longer-term trends, sudden and substantial ozone depletion events have been recorded during springtime at Arrival Heights, which occur over a period of hours and thought to result from the release of bromine compounds from sea salt (Riedel et al. 2006; Hay et al. 2007).
 Tropospheric bromine levels have been continuously recorded since 1995 within the Area and have been studied in relation to ozone depletion, stratospheric warming and changes in the polar vortex, as well as being used in validation of satellite measurements (Schofield et al. 2006).
-Nitrogen oxide (NO2) data collected at Arrival Heights have also been used to investigate variations in ozone levels and results show substantial variations in NO2 at daily to interannual timescales, potentially resulting from changes in atmospheric circulation, temperature and chemical forcing (Struthers et al. 2004, Wood et al., 2004).
-In addition, ground-based Fourier transform spectroscopy has been used at Arrival Heights to monitor atmospheric carbonyl sulfide levels and to record HCl fluxes from Mount Erebus (Kremser et al. 2015; Keys et al. 1998).
+Nitrogen oxide (NO2) data collected at Arrival Heights have also been used to investigate variations in ozone levels and results show substantial variations in NO, at daily to interannual timescales, potentially resulting from changes in atmospheric circulation, temperature and chemical forcing (Struthers et al. 2004; Wood et al. 2004).
+In addition, ground-based Fourier transform spectroscopy has been used at Arrival Heights to monitor 16+ atmospheric trace gas species.
+Examples of science include: carbonyl sulfide levels, HCl fluxes from Mount Erebus and observing the effects of sudden stratospheric warmings on the ozone hole (Kremser et al. 2015; Keys et al. 1998; Smale et al. 2021).